FoxRomeo/arm64-pinea64-mqtt-cpulipo/README.md

     along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Dockerfile to create a container for raspberry pi Sends the CPUcore temperature and LiPo battery data of a Pine A64 via MQTT to a broker every minute (to be used in OpenHAB for example)
+Dockerfile to create a container for ARM64v8 CPU
+Sends the CPUcore temperature and LiPo battery data of a Pine A64 via MQTT to a broker every minute (to be used in OpenHAB for example)